KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Actions-Article.md

 ## How to...

-### ...handle keyboard actions
+### ...trigger keyboard actions

-KeyboardKit automatically triggers ``KeyboardAction`` events when a user interacts with the keyboard or when certain events happen.
-Actions are by default handler with the main ``Keyboard/Services/actionHandler``, which you can replace to customize how actions are handled.
+KeyboardKit automatically triggers ``KeyboardAction``s when users interact with the keyboard or when certain events happen.
+Actions are by default handled with the main ``Keyboard/Services/actionHandler``, which you can replace to customize how actions are handled.

-You can trigger actions programmatically by calling any of the ``KeyboardActionHandler/handle(_:on:)`` functions to trigger an action with an optional gesture:
+You can trigger actions programmatically with ``KeyboardActionHandler/handle(action:)``, or trigger ``KeyboardActionHandler/handle(_:on:)`` to simulate a certain action gesture:

 ```swift
 func doStuff(with handler: KeyboardActionHandler) {